An analogue of Vosper's Theorem for Extension Fields: Introduction

 We shall say that the zero quadratic form has weight $0$, that $Q$ has weight $1$ if it is the product of two non-zero linear forms, and inductively for $t>1$ that it has weight $t$ if it is the sum of~$t$ quadratic forms of weight $1$ and is not of weight $<t$.
 This slightly non-standard notion is related to the quadratic form's rank, but behaves somewhat differently.
-The Sidon property of~$A$ means therefore that the kernel of the mapping $\Phi$ is a subspace $\CC$ of the space of quadratic forms with minimum non-zero weight at least $3$.
-On the other hand property \eqref{eq:dim(A^2)} implies that $\CC$ must be a space of large dimension.
-The rest of the proof of Theorem~\ref{thm:main} consists in showing that such a large set $\CC$ of quadratic forms of weight at least $3$ can not exist.
+The Sidon property of~$A$ means therefore that the kernel of the mapping $\Phi$ is a subspace~$\CC$ of the space of quadratic forms with minimum non-zero weight at least $3$.
+On the other hand, property \eqref{eq:dim(A^2)} implies that $\CC$ must be a space of large dimension.
+The rest of the proof of Theorem~\ref{thm:main} consists in showing that such a large space $\CC$ of quadratic forms of weight at least~$3$ cannot exist over finite fields.

-Specifically, we shall show that if $F$ is the finite field with $q$ elements and $\CC$ is a set of quadratic forms over $F^n$, any two of which differ by a quadratic form of weight at least $3$, then the cardinality $|\CC|$ of $\CC$ must satisfy:
+Specifically, we shall show that if $F$ is the finite field with $q$ elements and $\CC$ is a set of quadratic forms over $F^n$, any two of which differ by a quadratic form of weight at least~$3$, then the cardinality $|\CC|$ of $\CC$ must satisfy:

 This is the minimal result that we need to finish the proof of Theorem~\ref{thm:main}.
 To the best of our knowledge, packing problems in the space of quadratic forms endowed with the aforementioned weight distance have not been considered before, making \eqref{eq:(n-1)(n-2)/2} of possibly independent interest.
 Loosely connected packing problems have been studied before for the related rank distance, in the space of bilinear forms \cite{Del1}, in the space of alternating bilinear forms \cite{Del2}, and more recently in the space of symmetric bilinear forms \cite{Sch1,Sch2}.
 The above papers have all applied what has become known as the Delsarte linear programming method, a powerful approach for deriving upper bounds on the size of codes (packings) initiated in \cite{Del} (see also \cite{DL}) in the framework of association schemes.
-The results obtained in \cite{Del1,Del2,Sch1,Sch2} can not be made to yield \eqref{eq:(n-1)(n-2)/2} directly however, and we have needed to work on the problem from scratch, also applying the Delsarte methodology.
+The results obtained in \cite{Del1,Del2,Sch1,Sch2} cannot be made to yield \eqref{eq:(n-1)(n-2)/2} directly however, and we have needed to work on the problem from scratch, also applying the Delsarte methodology.